Types of chronic coughs

 In adults

 If you have a cough that lasts longer than 8 weeks it is a good idea to talk with your GP to make sure it isn’t the sign of something else going on.
-Your GP will perform some initial tests and ask questions to understand more about your chronic cough.
+Learn more about chronic cough, questions to ask your GP, initial tests and follow-up.

 In children